brunoV/karma/README.md

     java -jar target/karma-*.jar server karma.yml

 The karma service will be running on localhost, port 8080.
-Admin port is on 8081.
+Admin port is on port 8081.
+Requires Java 7.

 ## Basic API endpoints